bluumberg/bluum-site/README.md

 Site is still quite buggy and needs some tweakss!!
 Issues:
-*Mobile Menus - for some reason the menu doesn't hide when viewed on a mobile device at least on Iphone browsers (Brave, Safari)

 *Navbar looks off on mobile devices, logo is bleeding over the purple waves causing poor readability.